quixio/quix-streams/docs/connectors/sinks/postgres-sink.md

 ## Configuration

 PostgresSink accepts the following configuration parameters:

-	-	host - The address of the PostgreSQL server.
+- `host`: The address of the PostgreSQL server.
-	-	port - The port of the PostgreSQL server.
+- `port`: The port of the PostgreSQL server.
-	-	dbname - The name of the PostgreSQL database.
+- `dbname`: The name of the PostgreSQL database.
-	-	user - The database user name.
+- `user`: The database user name.
-	-	password - The database user password.
+- `password`: The database user password.
-	-	table_name - The name of the PostgreSQL table where data will be written.
+- `table_name`: The name of the PostgreSQL table where data will be written.
-	-	schema_auto_update - If True, the sink will automatically update the schema by adding new columns when new fields are detected.
+- `schema_auto_update`: If True, the sink will automatically update the schema by adding new columns when new fields are detected.
 Default: True.
-	-	ddl_timeout - Timeout (in seconds) for DDL operations such as creating tables or adding columns.
+- `ddl_timeout`: Timeout (in seconds) for DDL operations such as creating tables or adding columns.
 Default: 10.
-	-	batch_size - The number of records to write to PostgreSQL in one request.
+- `batch_size`: The number of records to write to PostgreSQL in one request.
 Default: 1000.
-	-	request_timeout - Timeout (in seconds) for each write request.
+- `request_timeout`: Timeout (in seconds) for each write request.
 Default: 10.